hynek/setup-cached-uv/README.md

 Using this with a fully pinned `requirements.txt` file is the most efficient use of this action because it automatically invalidates the cache.

+#### `uv-cache-path`

+The path to *uv*'s cache.
+Due to path restrictions, it's impossible to cache the default path, so we moved it to a path beneath `/tmp`.
+You can change it to elsewhere using this input, but make sure, that [*actions/cache*](https://github.com/actions/cache) can find it.

 #### `if-use-cache`

 This defaults to `true`, but can be used to disable the cache, since GitHub's default caching speed is slower than uv in many cases.